nisrulz/EvTrack/.github/ISSUE_TEMPLATE.md

-Please fill out the blanks below decribing your issue
+Please fill out the blanks below describing your issue

 What are the steps to reproduce this issue?
 -------------------------------------------